 (Image source: U.S. Department of Defense)

 - Driver’s license or other ID with military designation – Most states now allow people to add indicators of their military service to their driver’s license or other state-issued ID.
-The exact process, including required documentation and cost, vary by state.
+The exact process, including required documentation and cost, varies by state.
 A general guide can be found here, but check with your state Department of Motor Vehicles for further details.

 (Image source: Arkansas Department of Finance and Administration)